Sulamanaia Tauiliili Tuivasa

-Sulamanaia Fetaiai Tauiliili Tuivasa is a Samoan politician and Member of the Legislative Assembly of Samoa.
+Sulamanaia Fetaiai Tauiliili Tuivasa is a Samoan politician and former Member of the Legislative Assembly of Samoa.
 He is a member of the Human Rights Protection Party.

 Tuivasa is a former public servant for the Ministry of Revenue.
 He is married to Nive Tauiliili a Certified Accountant with seven children.
 He was first elected to the Legislative Assembly of Samoa in the 2016 election, defeating Cabinet Minister Tuisugaletaua Sofara Aveau.
-In 2019 he accused the HRPP government of interfering in public service appointments.
-Later that year he voted against removing Lands & Titles Court President Fepuleai Atila Ropati from office.
+In 2019, he accused the HRPP government of interfering in public service appointments.
+Later that year, he voted against removing Lands & Titles Court President Fepuleai Atila Ropati from office.
 He was re-elected in the 2021 election.
 On 4 May 2022, Sulamanaia was suspended from parliament for a day for raising his voice during a heated argument.
 He then was called back to Parliament the following day.

-He remains in the position until the next election 2026.
+He lost his seat in the 2025 Samoan general election.